About

 Hi!

-I’m a third‑year Information Systems and Artificial Intelligence undergraduate at Carnegie Mellon University.
-Most of my work sits at the intersection of software engineering, applied machine learning, and systems.
+I’m a third‑year undergraduate double majoring in Information Systems and Artificial Intelligence at Carnegie Mellon University.
+Most of my work sits at the intersection of software engineering, applied machine learning, and music.

 I’m especially interested in:

-In general, I enjoy projects where software interacts with real constraints — performance limits, messy data, or complex real‑world systems.
+In general, I enjoy projects where software interacts with real constraints such as performance limits or complex real‑world systems.

 Software Engineering Experience